"My Partner Doesn't Understand"

 Usually it's about things such as spending habits, saving, and income disparity – one particular area however, is the difference in approaches to investing and growing wealth.

-If one partner is more risk-averse and the other is the complete opposite, it can be a very frustrating experience for both — one partner may not understand how the system works and unfairly criticize the other based on pre-conceived ideas of investing and trading, leading the other to feel distrusted — something that if isn't kept in check, can lead to more relationship problems down the line.
+If one partner is more risk-averse and the other is the complete opposite, it can be a very frustrating experience for both — one partner may not understand how the process works and unfairly criticize the other based on pre-conceived ideas of investing and trading, leading the other to feel distrusted — something that if isn't kept in check, can lead to more relationship problems down the line.

 On top of that, there are some relationships where only one partner takes care of all the finances — which can leave the other party vulnerable to lack of financial knowledge and skill set in the undesirable case of separation.